Juan José Castelli: Carlotism

-Charlotte of Spain sought to rule the Río de la Plata as regent.
+Carlota Joaquina of Spain sought to rule the Río de la Plata as regent.

 Napoleon invaded Spain in 1807, starting the Peninsular War.
 King Charles IV of Spain abdicated in favor of his son Ferdinand VII, but Napoleon captured him and appointed his own brother, Joseph Bonaparte, as king of Spain instead, in a series of transfers of the Spanish crown known as the abdications of Bayonne.
 The Spanish people organized Government Juntas to resist against the French occupation, and within months the Junta Central of Seville claimed supreme authority over Spain and the colonies.
-This situation encouraged the Princess Charlotte of Spain to claim the regency of the Spanish American colonies.
+This situation encouraged the Princess Carlota Joaquina of Spain to claim the regency of the Spanish American colonies.

 In this context, Castelli and Álzaga plotted to oust Liniers and constitute a local government Junta, similar to those of the metropoli.
 This project was not shared by most of the natives or by the head of the Regiment of Patricians, Cornelio Saavedra.
-Manuel Belgrano proposed as an alternative to support the plans of Princess Charlotte, which were supported by Castelli and other criollos.
+Manuel Belgrano proposed as an alternative to support the plans of Princess Carlota, which were supported by Castelli and other criollos.
 Belgrano, who held monarchist ideas, argued that the Carlotist project would be the most practical means of achieving independence from Spain in the circumstances.
-On 20 September 1808, Castelli wrote a letter to Charlotte, with the signatures of Antonio Beruti, Hipólito Vieytes, Belgrano, and Nicolás Rodríguez Peña.
+On 20 September 1808, Castelli wrote a letter to Carlota, with the signatures of Antonio Beruti, Hipólito Vieytes, Belgrano, and Nicolás Rodríguez Peña.

-Charlotte rejected this support: the party of independence sought to establish a constitutional monarchy headed by Charlotte, but she preferred to retain the power of an absolutist monarchy.
+Carlota rejected this support: the party of independence sought to establish a constitutional monarchy headed by Carlota, but she preferred to retain the power of an absolutist monarchy.
 Consequently, she denounced the letter and organized the detention of Diego Paroissien.
 Paroissien, who had several letters to the criollos, was charged with high treason.
 Castelli was his lawyer.